 Remember when you were little, and you gathered up your best stuffed animal friends for an impromptu tea party, huddled in a circle on the floor drinking "tea" and eating cookies while dishing the latest gossip?

 If you're not much of a party animal (like me), and don't have the room or the budget for hosting keggers and raves (also like me) hosting a tea party is the perfect way to enjoy the good company of good friends!

 Hosting a tea party can be as simple or as elaborate as you like, but really, you don't need much.
 Set the scene with some good quality tea, a bit of finger food, some inexpensive flowers and gentle background music for ambiance.
 Whether it be elevenses, lunch tea or high tea, remember that fun is the most important ingredient!

 How To Host A "Grown Up" Tea Party

 I do admit, however, that while I love the ease of disposable plates, cups and napkins, I do use cloth tablecloths and real cutlery and silverware.
-Add your tea kettle, a small creamer and sugar combo and a few silver colored trays for food and dessert (and/or a tiered cake stand, like the one above) and your table is all set!
+Add your tea kettle, a small creamer and sugar combo and a few silver colored trays for food and dessert (and/or a tiered cake stand, below) and your table is all set!

 Want to kick your tablescape up a notch?
-Grab some inexpensive flowers and a bit of greenery from the market and put together a pretty bouquet or two.
-Purchase what's in season: tulips in spring, mums in fall, etc. It doesn’t have to be anything elaborate; depending on the size of your table, a few small arrangements and/or potted plants are really all you need.
-Just be sure to cut the stems of the bouquets on the short side; you don’t want to have speak to your guests through a garden of flowers!
+Grab some inexpensive flowers and a bit of greenery from the market (or your garden) and put together a pretty bouquet or two.
+Use what's in season: tulips in spring, mums in fall, etc. It doesn't have to be anything elaborate; depending on the size of your table, a few small arrangements and/or potted plants are really all you need.
+Just be sure to cut the stems of the bouquets on the shorter side; you don't want to have speak to your guests through a wall of flowers!

 Roast Beef & Horseradish Cream: